pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 pairwise significance is still better than a radii of 8.
-So we cannot differentiate the Acroporas and the *Pocillopora verrucosa* with radii of 7 and 8, and we add *Pocillopora damicornis* to that list when we change the radii to 19 or 20. **Therefore, we are really only able to differentiate between the Porites and the branching corals. **
+So we cannot differentiate the Acroporas and the *Pocillopora verrucosa* with radii of 7 and 8, and we add *Pocillopora damicornis* to that list when we change the radii to 19 or 20. <strong>Therefore, we are really only able to differentiate between the Porites and the branching corals.</strong>

 ## Intraspecific Detection